xpdAcq/xpdAcq/doc/usb_Running.rst

 Quick guide of calibration steps with pyFAI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. First you will see an image window like this:
+1. We assume that you have run ``run_calibration()`` in the ``collection`` window with Ni as your calibrant.
+This will automatically expose the Ni, and after a pause a 2D plot window should pop up on the acquisition computer, looking something like this:

   .. image:: ./img/calib_05.png
     :width: 400px